jflam/data-science/README.md

 CLI on how to provision a VM to run this repo.
 The Dockerfile builds on top of the `tensorflow/tensorflow` image on DockerHub, and installs a few additional packages described in `requirements.txt`.

+If you have ez installed and configured, all you need to do to run the repo
+is:

+`ez env go -g https://github.com/jflam/data-science`

+If you want to be able to edit the files, you should first fork the repo into your GitHub account and use this command:

+`ez env go -g git@github.com:<your user id>/data-science`